pamelafox/learn-go-with-tests/command-line.md

 Before we get stuck into our new work we should structure our project to accommodate this.

-So far all the code has lived in one folder, in a path looking like this
+So far all the code has lived in one folder, in a path looking like this:

 `$GOPATH/src/github.com/your-name/my-app`